China, the Covid-19 pandemic and the big geopolitical game

 Remember Chernobyl?
-You will ask: what is common between China, the pandemic and Chernobyl?
+You will ask: what is common between China, the Covid-19 pandemic and Chernobyl?
 There is.
 In Bulgaria, we still remember Chernobyl.
 We remember how the communist government tried to cover up the incident on the territory of our Big Brother then – the USSR.
 We were told that there was nothing dangerous.
-Going out peacefully, eating salad … Thousands of people lost their lives and their health because of these lies.
+Going out peacefully, eating salad… Thousands of people lost their lives and their health because of these lies.

 When the horror began in Wuhan, the Chinese Communists reacted exactly as their Soviet colleagues did three decades ago.
 They tried to cover the epidemic.
 It was now too late, and we were living in a slightly different world.
 A world where the Internet exists and the cover-up of an epidemic, even in communist China, is almost impossible.
 Because of strategic mistakes the epidemic grew into a pandemic.
 A pandemic that happens once every 100 years!
 And it set the whole world on fire.